validate-hta/testhta/README.md

 ![Work In Progress](https://img.shields.io/badge/Status-Work%20In%20Progress-red)
 > This package is currently a prototype.
 Contributions and integration with wider HTA standards are welcome.

-**Custom unit tests and validity checks for Health Technology Assessment (HTA) models in R.**
+**Custom validity checks for Health Technology Assessment (HTA) models in R.**

-`testhta` provides a framework for applying software engineering best practices—specifically unit testing—to health economic modeling.
+`testhta` provides a framework for applying software engineering best practices, specifically testing, to health economic modeling.
 By leveraging the [`testthat`]([https://testthat.r-lib.org/](https://testthat.r-lib.org/)) package, `testhta` helps modelers verify that their cost-effectiveness models behave as expected under specific conditions.

 Ensuring model quality does not require you to be an expert programmer; it requires verifying that the model passes a defined set of logical and mathematical tests.
 This approach improves transparency, reproducibility, and confidence in HTA decision-making.